-The [Suppressions] tab in the Event Policy Editor page allows you to suppress the event on selected devices or all devices in selected device groups.
-When you suppress an event, you are specifying that, in the future, if this event occurs again on a specific device, the event will not appear in the Event Console page or the Viewing Events page for the device.
+In the [Suppression] tab, you can suppress the event on selected devices or all devices in selected device groups.
+When you suppress an event, you are specifying that, in the future, if this event occurs again on a specific device, the event will not appear on the Events tab for the device.

 A manually suppressed event is suppressed only for the selected devices and devices in the selected device groups.
-If the event occurs on another device, the event will appear in the Event Console.
+If the event occurs on another device, the event will appear on the Events page.